 - Tony Winner Celia Keenan-Bolger (To Kill a Mockingbird), and Tony Nominee Elizabeth Stanley (Jagged Little Pill)

-Each student receives one 30-minute individual lesson of their choice in acting, dance, voice, or college audition coaching.
-This lesson is scheduled outside of regular class sessions at a time chosen by the student.
+Each student receives one 30-minute individual lesson of their choice in acting, dance, or voice as well as one 30-minute individual college audition coaching.
+These lessons are scheduled outside of regular class sessions at a time chosen by the student.
 Additional individual lessons are available for an extra fee.

 COLLEGE AUDITION CURRICULUM